 - Mix aloe vera gel with melted coconut oil and essential oils, if using.

 - Apply to your hair, starting at the roots and massaging it down all the way to the tips.
-The mask seperates easily as you might see on the picture.
-Just stir it again before applying it.
+The aloe vera gel and oils seperate easily as you see on the picture.
+Just stir it every time before applying it.

 - It's best to use fresh aloe vera gel extracted from its leaves.
 You can buy the leaves in some whole food and organic shops or online.

 Store-bought gels (in bottles) often contain harmful chemicals and additives (preservatives).
 Just read through the ingredients list before buying!
-Your best choice are organic brands which use very little additives (like this one).
+Your best choice are organic brands which use very little additives.

 - I prefer coconut oil, but sweet almond, jojoba, argan, grapeseed or olive oil will work as well (as mentioned in this post).